-(2) The amounts reported in this column represent the bonuses earned by each executive pursuant to the executive bonus plan established for each applicable fiscal year, and with respect to Mr. Otten, include amounts earned under his individual sales incentive plan for the fiscal year.
+(2) The amounts reported in this column represent the bonuses earned by each executive pursuant to the executive bonus plan established for each applicable fiscal year.

 (3) The amounts reported in this column represent the aggregate grant date fair value of the restricted stock units granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the award vests or is settled, as applicable.
-Awards granted during the fiscal year ended January 31, 2021 include restricted stock units subject to both time-based and market-based vesting conditions and restricted stock units subject to time-based vesting.
+Awards granted during the fiscal year ended January 31, 2022 include restricted stock units subject to both time-based and market-based vesting conditions and restricted stock units subject to time-based vesting.
 For time-based vesting restricted stock units, the grant date fair value is calculated by multiplying the Company's closing stock price on the date of grant, less the present value of future expected dividends discounted at the risk-free interest rate, by the number of shares of common stock subject to the restricted stock units.
 For restricted stock units subject to both time-based and market-based vesting, the grant date fair value is calculated assuming the probable outcome of the market conditions on the date of grant and is consistent with our estimate of the aggregate compensation cost to be recognized over the vesting period determined in accordance with FASB ASC Topic 718.
-For additional information, including a discussion of the assumptions used to calculate these values, please see "- Fiscal 2021 Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2021.
+Assuming achievement of the highest level of performance conditions, the maximum value for the restricted stock units subject to market-based vesting, based on the grant date fair value of the Company's stock, is: for Mr. Kessler, \$13,000,010; for Dr. Neeleman, \$1,999,950; for Mr. Murdock, \$2,333,342; for Mr. Bloomberg, \$3,666,642; and for Mr. Trittschuh, \$1,866,620.
+For additional information, including a discussion of the assumptions used to calculate these values, please see "- Fiscal 2022 Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2022.